bearclaw-proxy/bearclaw/DESIGN.md

 - The URL in the browser location bar, including URL fragment
 - When the tab was loaded
-- What casued the request, if known (user interaction, javascript, etc)
+- What caused the request, if known (user interaction, javascript, etc)

 The browser add-on also tells the bearclaw proxy when some javascript events occur.
 These events
 are: